Ishita2015/SwagLabs_UI_Automation/README.md

 5. Click on browser back button and Validate if you are taken back to saucedemo PRODUCTS page.

-6. CLick on Filter and select 'High to Low' then add the first item (which has the highest price) and add it to the cart.
-Repeat the same using filter 'Low to High'.
+6. Click on Filter and select 'High to Low' then add the first item (which has the highest price) to the cart.
+Repeat the same using filter 'Low to High' for adding the lowest price item into the cart.

 7. Click on the Cart button available at the top right corner.